2024 South Dakota Democratic presidential primary

-The 2024 South Dakota Democratic presidential primary took place on June 4, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-20 delegates to the Democratic National Convention will be allocated to presidential candidates.
+The 2024 South Dakota Democratic presidential primary took place on June 4, 2024, one of the last states among four other primaries, as part of the Democratic Party primaries for the 2024 presidential election.
+16 delegates to the Democratic National Convention were allocated, with 4 additional unpledged delegates.

-Incumbent President Joe Biden announced on April 25, 2023, his bid for a second term.
-Biden won the primary.
+Incumbent president Joe Biden initially ran for a second term and had already won most delegates.
+Biden won the primary and all delegates ahead of challengers Marianne Williamson and Dean Phillips.

 Candidates

-Four candidates filed for the Democratic presidential primary ballot before the deadline:
+Five candidates filed for the Democratic presidential primary ballot before the deadline: